drewlander/bluedrewski/README.md

 A few errros may come up but it boots fine.
 I have not been able to dig up why, I am trying to avoid an entire relabel.

+Note: after rebasing, it takes a little bit for all of the flatpaks to download, they do not download ahead of time

 ## Installation